SokoloffA/radiola/README.md

 brew install --cask --no-quarantine radiola
 ```
 *Why you need the **"--no-quarantine"** parameter?
-MacOS marks all files downloaded from the Internet as quarantined.
+macOS marks all files downloaded from the Internet as quarantined.
 When you run a quarantined program, OS displays the message **«Radiola can’t be opened because Apple cannot check it for malicious software"**.
 Of course, the new program is downloaded from the Internet, so don't mark it as quarantined use the **"--no-quarantine"** option*.